Butch Cassidy: Formation of the Wild Bunch

 On August 13, 1896, Cassidy, Lay, Logan and Bob Meeks robbed the bank at Montpelier, Idaho, escaping with roughly $7,000.
 Cassidy recruited Harry Alonzo Longabaugh, also known as the "Sundance Kid", into the gang soon after.

 Bassett, Lay and Lay's girlfriend Maude Davis all joined Cassidy at Robbers Roost in early 1897.
 The four hid there until early April, when Lay and Cassidy sent the women home so that the men could plan their next robbery.
 They ambushed a small group of men carrying the payroll of the Pleasant Valley Coal Company in the mining town of Castle Gate, Utah, on April 22, 1897, stealing a sack of silver coins, with which they fled back to the Robbers Roost.
+Contemporary police records compiled by Portland Detective Day identified the gang leader as "George Parker, his real name, alias Tom Cassidy and Butch Cassidy," noting that following the Castle Gate robbery Cassidy was caught and sentenced to two years in the Wyoming Penitentiary before being pardoned.

 On June 2, 1899, the gang robbed a Union Pacific Overland Flyer passenger train near Wilcox, Wyoming, a robbery that earned them a great deal of notoriety and resulted in a massive manhunt.
 Many notable lawmen took part in the hunt but did not find them.
 Kid Curry and George Curry had a shootout with lawmen following the train robbery, killing Sheriff Joe Hazen.
+Following the robbery, the gang's escape route took them north of the Union Pacific line, around the Powder River country where Sheriff Hazen was killed, then over the Big Horn Mountains and down through the Wind River country to the Sweetwater before regaining the Union Pacific at Green River.
+Among those subsequently arrested was James C. Lyle, a former member of Torrey's Rough Riders, who was captured in Rigby, Idaho in October 1899 on information provided by an associate; an informant identified the seven-man gang as including two McCartys, Lyle, Cassidy, and three others.
 Tom Horn, a killer-for-hire employed by the Pinkerton National Detective Agency, was told by explosives expert Bill Speck about the Hazen shooting.
 Pinkerton detective Charlie Siringo was then assigned the task of capturing the outlaws.
 He became friends with Elfie Landusky, who was using the last name Curry after becoming pregnant by Kid Curry's brother Lonny Logan, and Siringo intended to locate the gang through her.

 On July 11, 1899, Lay and others were involved in a Colorado and Southern Railroad train robbery near Folsom, New Mexico, which Cassidy might have planned and personally directed.
 A shootout ensued with local law enforcement, during which Lay killed Sheriff Edward Farr and Henry Love; Lay was convicted of murder and sentenced to life imprisonment at the New Mexico State Penitentiary.

 The Wild Bunch typically separated following a robbery and fled in different directions, later reuniting at a predetermined location such as the Hole-in-the-Wall, Robbers Roost, or Fannie Porter's brothel in San Antonio.